possatti/collectd-nvidia-smi/README.md

 collectd_nvidia_smi
 ===================

-Python plugin for collectd that reads metrics from `nvidia-smi`.
+Python plugin for collectd that reads metrics from `nvidia-smi --query-gpu`.

 ## Alternative

-`collectd` already has a gpu_nvidia plugin built-in written in C that queries NVIDIA devices using NVML.
-However, it pins down which metrics can be gathered, while `collectd_nvidia_smi` allows any metric to be queried from the `nvidia-smi` binary.
+`collectd` already has a `gpu_nvidia` plugin built-in written in C that queries NVIDIA devices using NVML.
+However, it pins down which metrics can be collected, while this plugin allows any metric to be queried from the `nvidia-smi` binary.

 ## Metrics